Critical Raw Materials

 Critical raw materials are key to the green and digital transitions as well as to other EU priorities such as EU resilience and security.
 They are essential components of green technologies used in digital applications and are crucial to the defence, aerospace and health industries.
-The Commission put forward an action plan on Critical Raw Materials (CRM) to secure a sustainable supply.
-The European Critical Raw Materials Act was set notably to identify strategic projects along the value chain and build up strategic reserves where supply is a risk.
+The Commission put forward a Critical Raw Materials Act (CRMA) to secure a sustainable supply.
+The CRMA was set notably to identify strategic projects along the value chain and build up strategic reserves where supply is a risk.
 The initiative is based on 3 pillars:

 I. Developing the critical raw materials value chain in the EU